jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_databases_dynamiclogfilegrowthsremaining.md

 This alarm can occur when a log file is filling up and:

 * The file is approaching, or has reached, its MaxSize settings
-* Is defined with Auto Grow=Yes
+* Is defined with **Auto Grow=Yes**
 * There are a limited number of growths that can occur before an out of disk space condition occurs.

 ## When the alarm is raised

-View the Log Files page on the SQL Server \| Databases Drilldown.
-Check for files with Auto Grow=Yes.
+View the Log Files page on the SQL Server \| Databases drilldown.
+Check for files with **Auto Grow=Yes**.
 Files in danger of filling will have a low Free Pct figure.

-To resolve this problem free up disk space on the disk that the log file resides on.
+## To resolve this problem
+Free up disk space on the disk that the log file resides on.

 ## Configuration

-You can configure this alarm to ignore certain values.
-For more information, see Do not alarm for certain values.
+In Spotlight Enterprise from the Spotlight Client you can configure this alarm to ignore certain values.
 You can configure different alarm severities for specific log files.
-For more information, see Configure an alarm.
+For more information, see **Configure an alarm**.

-## Examples

-This alarm will be raised in the following circumstances:

-* The log file is 95% full, and has been defined such that Auto Grow=Yes and given the current growth increment, the file has a limited number of growths remaining before it consumes all available disk space.

 {% include links.html %}